John VIII, Count of Vendôme

-John VIII de Bourbon (1425 – 6 January 1478) was Count of Vendôme from 1466 until his death.
-A member of the House of Bourbon, he was the son and successor of Louis, Count of Vendôme.
+John VIII de Bourbon (1425 – 6 January 1477) was Count of Vendôme from 1446 until his death.

+Life

+John was the son of Louis, Count of Vendôme and Jeanne de Laval.
 As a courtier of King Charles VII of France, he fought the English in Normandy and Guyenne.
 He attached himself to King Louis XI, but was not in royal favor.
 He withdrew to the Château of Lavardin and completed its construction.

+Marriage and issue

 In 1454, he married Isabelle de Beauvau, daughter of Louis de Beauvau, Marshal of Provence and Marguerite de Chambley.
 They had: